jakobkilian/raspi-setup/README.md

   - Tip: If you get a "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED! " doing this, it means you had logged in to another device on the **same** IP/hostname.
 Do `ssh-keygen -R HOST` and replace HOST with IP or hostname to delete old keys.

 - At first login a auto setup will run and you will be asked:
   - To change password for root, dietpi and software installation.
-For this tutorial we choose "123456", set a secure one with at least 6 characters (VNC) in your installation!
+Choose a secure password here, as our raspi will be accessible via Wi-Fi and ethernet!
+In this tutorial we'll call it <secure_pwd>
   - If you want to disable UART? → Yes
   - Navigate down to "install" → Enter → Enter to run the basic installation
   - You will be asked about sending anonymous usage data → your choice